mesterhammerfic/match_finder/README.md

 customers with a way of predicting the likelihood that these fights will be exciting so that they can find events they will enjoy.

-### Current State
-I've developed a more effective effective way to measure fighting performance by using Differentials per Minute.
-An example of this would be Takedown Differential per 15 Minutes, which measure how many more takedowns a fighter lands than their opponent.
-This metric is far more effective at measuring a fighters skill level than popular metrics like takedown accuracy.
-For example, Conor McGregor, one of the best strikers in MMA, has a takedown accuracy of 63%.
-Khabib Nurmagomedov, regarded as the best wrestler in MMA today, has a takedown accuracy of only 45%.
-If taken as a measurement of grappling skill, this stat would not have allowed us to predict that throughout their fight, Khabib took Conor down constantly, eventually winning the fight.
-Using our takedown differential, Khabib scores in the top 1% of active UFC fighters, with a 5.14; Conor scores a -.53, which is a little below the median of -.23.

 ### Data
 The data I'm using is scraped from the official [UFC stats website](http://www.ufcstats.com/statistics/events/completed), which provides round-by-round data on strikes and grappling techniques used in a fight for each fighter.
 I scraped data